Internet in Kazakhstan

 The Internet in Kazakhstan (ccTLD: .kz) is growing rapidly.
 Between 2001 and 2005, the number of Internet users increased from 200,000 to 1 million.
 By 2007, Kazakhstan reported Internet penetration levels of 8.5 percent, rising to 12.4 percent in 2008 and 34.3% in 2010.
 By 2013, Kazakhstani officials reported Internet penetration levels of 62.2 percent, with about 10 million users.
 There are five first-tier ISPs with international Internet connections and approximately 100 second-tier ISPs that are purchasing Internet traffic from the first-tier ISPs.
-As of 2019, more than 75% of Kazakhstan's population have access to the internet, a figure well ahead of any other country in Central Asia.
+As of 2019, more than 75% of Kazakhstan's population has access to the internet, a figure well ahead of any other country in Central Asia.
+The Internet consumption in the country rose from 356 PB in 2018 to 1,000 PB in 2022.

 As of 2021 Kazakhstan is currently rated "not free" by Freedom House's Freedom on the Net report.

-Penetration and ISPs
+Penetration

 The National Statistical Agency reports that 73 percent of Kazakh users access the Internet by dial-up, 15 percent by means of ADSL, and 6 percent by satellite access.
 Over 50 percent of users accessed the Internet from home in 2008.
 Forty-two percent of families living in towns with populations of at least 70,000 people had a personal computer.
 KazakhTelekom (KT) reported an increase in its broadband subscriber base from 270,000 to 456,000 in 2008.
 Despite these increases, Internet usage is concentrated in urban centers, while outside those centers access remains beyond the reach of most Kazakhs.

 The official language in Kazakhstan is Kazakh, spoken by 64 percent of the population.
 Russian, spoken by 85 percent, is recognized as the official language of international communication.
 Russian is the most popular language used on the Internet (94.1 percent), followed by Kazakh (4.5 percent), and English (1.4 percent), a figure which may account for the high percentage of Kazakh websites hosted in Russia (including those with the country-code domain name “.kz”).
 Six percent of “.kz” domain websites are hosted in Kazakhstan, with the remainder hosted in Russia and elsewhere.

 The cost of Internet access remains high relative to the national average salary (54,500 tenge in 2008, or US$363).
 KazakhTelecom's fee for unlimited ADSL access with capacity of 128 kbit/s were US$30.
 However, as a result of the ongoing liberalization in the telecommunications sector in 2007, operators’ fees fell considerably.
 Since 2007, schools in Kazakhstan are provided with free dial-up access, which is being expanded to include broadband connections (although access is restricted to Web sites and other Internet resources within the “.kz” domain).